Deep0902/url-shortner/Report.md

 - ⚙️ **Environment Configuration:** Easy setup for development, staging, and production.
 - 🗝️ **JWT Authentication:** Secure token issuance and validation for user sessions.
 - 🛑 **Error Handling & Logging:** Centralized error responses and logging for maintainability.
+- 🔀 **Reverse Proxy:** Reverse proxy to handle requests form the same url to backend.

 ---